 What is Chimichurri?

-Chimichurri is a tasty sauce made with simple fresh herbs like parsley, cilantro, mint, and onion, garlic, red chili, vinegar, olive oil, and salt.
+Chimichurri is a tasty sauce made with simple fresh herbs like parsley, cilantro, mint, onion, garlic, red chili, vinegar, extra virgin olive oil, and salt.
 This super tasty sauce is of Argentinian origin (pronounced CHEE-MEE-CHOO-REE… try to say it 5 times fast!).
-It’s traditionally served with grilled meats and vegetables.
+It’s traditionally served with grilled steak, chicken, and vegetables or used as a marinade.

 Ingredients in Chimichurri